Have Language Exchanges with People on Skype or Mixi

-So you thought it would be a great idea to do a language exchange, either in person, or on skype with a Japanese person.
+You thought it would be a great idea to do a language exchange, either in person, or on Skype with a Japanese person.
 You get to practice your Japanese, they get to practice their English.
 Win-Win!

 If you have ever done a language exchange, you will know that it is Lose-Win.
 And you probably know which one you are.
 If you are doing a language exchange, the Japanese person probably has better English than you do Japanese.
 This means an English dominated conversation.
 This means you getting frustrated, getting tired, and switching to English to save face.
 This means your language exchange has turned into an English lesson for the other person.